Loravis/FeatherBase/README.md

 # Featherbase

-This is a no-SQL Database Management System.
-I designed it to be relatively simple and lightweight while offering all the base functionality you'd expect from a DBMS.
-I haven't yet gotten to finish this project, which is why some features are missing, however the features that were implemented are fully functional.
+This is a no-SQL DBMS I wrote a while ago when I was new to C/C++.
+Granted, it's not very good and probably poorly optimized.
+I plan to recreate this from scratch at some point.
+I no longer maintain this.

 ✅ **Implemented features:**
 - Create, manage and delete multiple databases